Louis345/JSFrameworks2022/exercises/14-auth/README.md

 ![Split screen icon in Visual Studio code](../../authorization-server/two-terminals.png)

-In one terminal window, you will need to run the authentication server.
-Please follow the _Getting Started_ steps [in this README.md](../../authorization-server/README.md) on how to install and start the authentication server.
+In one terminal window, you will need to run the authorization and API server.
+Please follow the _Getting Started_ steps [in this README.md](../../authorization-server/README.md) on how to install and start the server.

 In the other terminal window, you will need to navigate to the this folder, install all dependencies, and start this exercise.